mantisec/terraform-provider-umbrella/internal/provider/docs/resources/devices.md

 ---
 page_title: "umbrella_devices Resource - devices"
 description: |-
-  For the tag ID, add the tag to the roaming computers.
+  For the tag ID, remove the tag on the roaming computers in the organization.
+After the delete, if the tag is not assigned to any roaming computers in the organization, Umbrella removes the tag from the organization.
+You can recreate the tag for your organization.
 ---

 # umbrella_devices (Resource)

-For the tag ID, add the tag to the roaming computers.
+For the tag ID, remove the tag on the roaming computers in the organization.
+After the delete, if the tag is not assigned to any roaming computers in the organization, Umbrella removes the tag from the organization.
+You can recreate the tag for your organization.

 ## Example Usage